 Supervision for the counsellor

-I believe that supervision is about integrating several steps: extending existing knowledge and incorporating new perspectives in relation to theory and intervention approach; providing support for the supervisee; and exploring the process and feelings between the relationships.
+We believe that supervision is about integrating several steps: extending existing knowledge and incorporating new perspectives in relation to theory and intervention approach; providing support for the supervisee; and exploring the process and feelings between the relationships.
 As a supervisor it is important to be mindful of the depth of personal turmoil and suffering that can be evoked by clients and we need space to reflect upon this and to learn.
 We also need to be able to see, and understand, the client’s point of view while remaining centred in our own experiences.

-In addition, I want supervision to be about enabling a counsellor to develop their own counselling model and personal style, and for them to be able to develop through interaction and self discovery, as well as to help to enable them to become a more reflective practitioner and so build their ‘internal supervisor’.
+In addition, we want supervision to be about enabling a counsellor to develop their own counselling model and personal style, and for them to be able to develop through interaction and self discovery, as well as to help to enable them to become a more reflective practitioner and so build their ‘internal supervisor’.